bfillmer/_s/README.md

 * Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
 * Licensed under GPLv2 or later. :) Use it to make something cool.

+Like any developer with an opinion bfillmer has his own slightly different way of starting a new theme, so this fork has the following major differences from the default `underscores`:

+* Slightly modified directory structure.
+* LESS!
+* Starter package and gruntfile for leveraging Grunt.

 Getting Started
 ---------------